ukhsa-collaboration/gpha-mscape-contamination-data/README.md

 - A comparison of taxa richness in each site on a species, genus, and family level
 - A comparison of the proportion of classified reads to unclassified reads for every sample on both an absolute scale and relative scale
 - Sorting for the top 20 contaminants by percentage of reads, and the top contaminants by read count (that meet the threshold of bacteria > 500 or other clades > 50)
-    - Plotted as a series of heatmaps, and arranged by date of sampling (x-axis) and total read count (y-axis).
+    - Plotted as a series of heatmaps, and arranged by date of sampling (x-axis) and total read count (y-axis)
+- A heatmap displaying potential read counts for High Consequence Infectious Diseases (HCIDs), if any

 For the site report, we perform the following analyses:
 - Sorting for the top 10 most common contaminants across samples by percentage of reads within each sample